Ankara Aviation Museum: Location and access

-The museum is open to the public everyday but Mondays from 9:00 to 16:30 local time.
+The museum is open to the public every day but Mondays from 9:00 to 16:30 local time.

 History

 The museum was established by the Turkish Air Force (TUAF) as the second of its kind in the country.
 It was opened on 18 September 1998 in presence of Sabiha Gökçen, Atatürk's adopted daughter and the first Turkish female combat pilot.